 Long considered an excellent Christmas tree because of its beauty, stiff branches and long keepability, the species is growing in popularity (between 25% and 30% of the fresh tree market in the Pacific Northwest).
 It is also widely used in the greenery business to make wreaths, door swags, garland and other Christmas products.

 The Fraser fir branches turn slightly upward.
-They have good form and needle-retention.
-They are dark blue-green in color.
-They have a pleasant scent, and excellent shipping characteristics as well.
+They have good form and needle-retention and are dark blue-green in color.
+Frasers have a pleasant scent, and excellent shipping characteristics as well.

 The combination of form, needle retention, dark blue-green color, pleasant scent and excellent shipping characteristics has led to Fraser fir being a most popular Christmas tree species.
 North Carolina produces the majority of Fraser fir Christmas trees.
 It requires from 7 to 10 years in the field to produce a 6-7 feet tree.